benc-uk/azure-functions/pythonPhotoAnalyse/README.md

 ## Python Setup

-These steps are required to set-up a python Function with custom modules & extensions.
+These steps are required to set-up a python Function with a custom runtime version and libraries installable via pip.
-Info taken from [this blog](https://michael-mckenna.com/how-to-import-python-extension-modules-in-azure-functions/) and duplicated here
+Info taken from [this excellent blog](https://prmadi.com/running-python-code-on-azure-functions-app/) and duplicated here

-**Note:** In Azure we're going to install all these modules in a virtual environment so we've got a nice isolated area with all our packages.
-So Python knows to import our libraries from this location make sure you have `sys.path.append(os.path.abspath(os.path.join(os.path.dirname( __file__ ), '..', 'python-env/Lib/site-packages')))` in any file that imports these libraries.

 ### Setup Steps

-1. Open up kudu by clicking the "Go to Kudu" button under "Function app settings".
-Navigate to your function folder

-        cd D:\home\site\wwwroot

-2. Set up your python virtual environment, the python executable is just installed in the normal place.
-Here "python-env" is the new directory that will be created in your wwwroot

-         D:\Python27\Scripts\virtualenv.exe python-env

-3. Activate your virtual environment

-        "python-env/Scripts/activate.bat"

-4. Install modules using pip, e.g. install requests
+1. Open up the Kudu console, from your Function App in the Azure Portal, click *Platform Features* -> *Console* or go to `https://<your_function_app_name>.scm.azurewebsites.net/DebugConsole` and run the following command.
+It might take several minutes to complete.

+        nuget.exe install -Source https://www.siteextensions.net/api/v2/ -OutputDirectory D:\home\site\tools python352x64

+2. Move the output to the tools directory with the following command

+         mv /d/home/site/tools/python352x64.3.5.2.6/content/python35/* /d/home/site/tools/

+3. From the same console window you can now use pip to install libraries, e.g.

-        pip install requests
+        D:\home\site\tools\python.exe -m pip install requests

-5. Exit Kudu
+For this example function to work, install the following libraries `requests`, `python_http_client` and `sendgrid`